vtex-apps/io-documentation/docs/en/Recipes/store/setting-up-google-tag-manager.md

 # Setting up Google Tag Manager

 In order to set up Google Tag Manager in your store, you first must set up all necessary variables, triggers and tags.
-These GTM components will work together measuring your store data, allowing you to properly manager user and website traffic in your Google Analytics dashboard.
+These GTM components will work together to measure your store's data, allowing you to properly manage user and website traffic in your Google Analytics dashboard.

 <div class="alert alert-info">
 If you are not familiar with the GTM components, we strongly recommend you to access the <a href="https://support.google.com/tagmanager/answer/6103657?hl=en">Google Tag Manager documentation</a> before starting your setup.
 </div>

 Follow the steps below to create all necessary GTM components for your store.
-To start off, open your Google Tag Manager account dashboard at [tagmanager.google.com](https://tagmanager.google.com/).
+Begin by opening your Google Tag Manager account dashboard at [tagmanager.google.com](https://tagmanager.google.com/).

 ## Creating variables

-To create a variable, click on **Variables** on the left menu and then on the button **New**.
+To create a variable, click on **Variables** in the left menu and then on **New**.

 ![GTM-variables-menu](https://user-images.githubusercontent.com/52087100/64815325-ae17cd80-d57b-11e9-90fb-ff13e4026e72.png)